Agent009/motokobootcamp2023-coreproject/README.md

 Make sure you switch back to the project root directory.

-First, install the frontend dependencies by running
+First, install the interface dependencies by running

 ```
-cd src/frontend
+cd src/interface
 npm install
 cd ..
 ```